Criteria for investigation

 • determining the causes of an incident

-• assessing compliance with WHS laws
+• assessing compliance with the work health and safety (WHS) laws

 • determining what action may be appropriate to enforce compliance with WHS laws.